guusj/books/Warbreaker_BrandonSanderson.md

 Lightsong didn’t need to look to know that Blushweaver was standing with hands on hips beside him.
 He threw another pebble.
 “You know,” he said, “it’s always struck me as strange.
 When we say oaths like that, we use the colors.
 Why not use our own names?
 We are, allegedly, gods.”
 “Most gods don’t like their names being used as an oath,” Blushweaver said, sitting beside him.
 “Then they are far too pompous for my taste,” Lightsong said, tossing a pebble.
 It missed, and a servant deposited it.
 “I, personally, should find it very flattering to have my name used as an oath.
 Lightsong the Brave!
 Or, by Lightsong the Bold!
 I suppose that’s a bit of a mouthful.
-Perhaps we could shorten it to simple Lightsong!”
+Perhaps we could shorten it to a simple Lightsong!”
 “I swear,” she said.
 “You are getting stranger by the day.”
 “No, actually,” he said.
 “You _didn’t_ swear in that particular statement.
 Unless you’re proposing we should swear using the personal pronoun. _You!_ So, your line at this point is ‘What in the name of You are you doing?’ ”
 She grumbled at him under her breath.